tlong314/cmgame/README.md

 </html>
 ```

 For best performance, you can add your `<canvas>` element to the HTML body, and a wrapper `<div>` element containing it.
-Give `<canvas>` the id cmCanvas and the div the id cmWrapper.
+Give `<canvas>` the id "cmCanvas" and the `<div>` the id "cmWrapper".
 If you do not do this, the game will dynamically create those elements for you.

 In your custom script, you can initialize the game with one line of code: